isabella232/advertising-cloud.en/help/dsp/inventory/inventory-overview.md

 Once you access or identify your inventory deals in DSP, you can use them as placement targets for your campaigns.

-## Available Inventory Types

-### On Demand Inventory
+Available inventory types include:

-Explore pre-negotiated, non-guaranteed deals that Adobe has curated with our premium publisher partners.
-You can access inventory from the top publishers in-region without the need for 1:1 negotiations or contracts.
+* **[!DNL On Demand] Inventory:** Explore pre-negotiated, non-guaranteed deals that Adobe has curated with our premium publisher partners.

-### Private Inventory

-Set up and manage private marketplace deals (PMPs), which are deals that you've negotiated directly 1:1 with the publisher, so that one or more advertisers in your account can target them.
-Execute these deals via deal IDs or VAST (Video Ad Serving Template) tags.
-You can set up non-guaranteed PMPs or set up programmatic guaranteed (PG) deals IDs with select SSPs.
+* **Private Inventory:** Set up and manage private marketplace deals (PMPs) that you've negotiated directly 1:1 with the publisher.

-### Simple Ad Serving

-[!DNL Simple Ad Serving] is streamlined technology for guaranteed, non-decisioned ad delivery and reporting.
-Use [!DNL Simple Ad Serving] when your publisher can't execute your deal via deal IDs.
-All targeting, budget pacing and capping, and frequency capping is handled by the publisher.
-Execute these deals via ad tags or event pixels.
+* **Simple Ad Serving:** Use is streamlined technology for guaranteed, non-decisioned ad delivery and reporting when your publisher can't execute your deal via deal IDs.

 >[!MORELIKETHIS]
 >